Denver got its start as a rough and ragged frontier town.

 Castle Marne is one of Denver's grandest urban inns, built in 1889 by famed eccentric architect William Lang.
 Beautiful stained glass accents and ornate woodwork highlight this gem.

 Built around the turn of the century, The Lumber Baron Inn & Gardens was lovingly restored as a B&B in the early 1990s and includes a marvelous third-floor ballroom.

 OLD BUILDINGS, NEW HOTELS

-The Renaissance Denver Downtown City Center in the Colorado National Bank Building opened in June 2014 after extensive renovations.
+Renaissance Denver Downtown City Center in the Colorado National Bank Building opened in June 2014 after extensive renovations.
 The original Colorado National Bank was constructed in 1915 with an interior and exterior of white marble that came from the same quarry as the marble used in the Lincoln Memorial and the Tomb of the Unknown Soldier.
 The spectacular lobby is surrounded by huge, wall-size murals painted by local artist Allen Tupper True.
 Considered one of Colorado's premier native-born artists, True focused his work on Western subjects.
-The murals in the bank building depict the lives of American Indians on the Plains before white people arrived.
+The murals in the bank building depict the lives of American Indians on the plains before white people arrived.
 The massive lounge overlooks the lobby, which also features a full bar and meeting rooms constructed in the old bank vaults.
-The hotel's signature restaurant, range, offers cuisine that celebrates the cultural heritage and adventurous spirit of the American West, prepared with a modern day sophistication.
+The hotel's signature restaurant, range, offers cuisine that celebrates the cultural heritage and adventurous spirit of the American West, prepared with modern-day sophistication.